jazzband/django-two-factor-auth/README.rst

 problems, please file an issue on GitHub, or contribute to the project by forking the repository and sending some pull requests.

+The package is currently translated into English and Dutch, please contribute your own language on Transifex_.

 .. _django-otp: https://pypi.python.org/pypi/django-otp

 Example